-Figure 10 shows the functional components and the potential interactions of the Ploutos Registration and Discovery Directory.
+Figure 4 shows the functional components and the potential interactions of the Ploutos Registration and Discovery Directory.

-REST API: Communications to and from the PRDD are facilitated through a REST API.
-The REST API allows PIEs to register their identity and capability information.
+REST API: Communications to and from the PRDD are undertaken through a REST API.
+The REST API allows PIEs to register their identity and connection information.
 This metadata is also periodically requested by every PIE to update its internal state according to the latest updates in the Knowledge Network.
 This metadata is used by a particular PIE to determine which other PIEs should be involved in a data exchange.

-Security and access control: This component ensures that only authorised entities are allowed to issue queries and retrieve insights on the properties of the registered PIEs.
-It should be noted that the PRDD only maintains meta data, so even if a malicious reference has been added for a specific PIE, the targeted PIE is the entity that will finally grant access to the requested data or not.
-Full access control is still under development but will employ a combination of standard security mechanisms such as rule-based access control and cryptography for protecting the registry of PIEs.
+Security and access control: This component ensures that only authorised entities are allowed to issue queries and retrieve data on the properties of the registered PIEs.
+It should be noted that the PRDD only maintains metadata, so even if a malicious reference has been added for a specific PIE, the targeted PIE is the entity that will finally grant access to the requested data.
+Full details of access control will be described in another paper but employs a combination of standard security mechanisms such as rule-based access control and cryptography for protecting the registry of PIEs.